-Thomas Barry & Company is a business.
-We understand and empathise with the trials and tribulations of other SME’s.
+Thomas Barry & Company are an experienced business law firm.
+Being a business ourselves, we understand and empathise with the trials and tribulations of other SME’s.

 We are thorough, available and proactive.
 Our Managing Partner, Thomas Barry, was one of the first Irish lawyers to receive a Masters in Business Administration (Trinity College, 1992).
-Forging a successful long-term relationship so that we become your go to people when faced with a legal issue is how we measure our success.
+Forging a successful long-term relationship so that we become your go to business law firm when faced with a legal issue is how we measure our success.

 We can provide the sound legal advice you need and also help to ensure you properly look after your personal interests and those of your family.

 Our business lawyers provide guidance in many aspects of business law including:

 Business owners need to plan how they would like their business to continue once they cease to have an active role.
 The succession will have a far greater chance of success if it is properly planned and structured.
 The mix of business and relationships can complicate matters in a family business.
 To avoid unforeseen and unwelcome consequences it pays to get early legal advice.

 Examinership is a process whereby the protection of the Court is sought to assist the survival of a Company.
 Once the company is placed into examinership a window is given during which creditors cannot seek repayment of outstanding debts from the company.